There are four categories of membership. Apprentice is the most junior, then individuals may progress through Freeman and Liveryman to Assistant.

 The Court of Assistants and Committees

 The Court of Assistants is the senior governing body of the Company.
 Members of the Livery are elected to the Court of Assistants.
 The work of the Company is carried out by a number of Committees whose members, in the main, are drawn from the Court of Assistants.
-The major Committees include Education, Charities and Finance but amongst other Committees there is a Fine Arts Committee, which gives an indication of the Company's wide spread of interests.
+The major Committees are Education, Charities and Finance.
 These Committees advise the Court of Assistants.

 The Court of Assistants and Progression to Master of the Company